hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 tfe-admin support-bundle
 ```

-This command will generate a support bundle for all nodes.
-The support bundles will be uploaded to the same object store bucket that is used to store Terraform statefiles.
-The support bundles for a specific run of the admin command will all be uploaded to a directory with the same JobID (a timestamp in [RFC3339](https://tools.ietf.org/html/rfc3339) format).
-If you are sending a support bundle to HashiCorp Support, package up the associated bundles and send all in order to ensure all needed information is made available.
+This command generates a support bundle for all nodes.
+The support bundles will be uploaded to the same object store bucket that is used to store Terraform state files.
+The support bundles for a specific run of the admin command will all be uploaded to a directory with the same JobID (a timestamp in [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) format).
+If you are sending a support bundle to HashiCorp Support, package and send all associated bundles to ensure that we have all the necessary information.

 Example upload structure